Luligu/matterbridge/README.md

 Matterbridge has a frontend (currently under development) available http://localhost:3000

-You can change the port by adding the frontend parameter when you launch it.
+You can change the default port by adding the frontend parameter when you launch it.
 Here's how to specify a different port number:
 ```
 matterbridge -bridge -frontend [port number]